-You are responsible for all Circuit User Content that you upload, publish, display, link to or otherwise make available (“Publish”) on Circuit in connection with your Circuit User account(s).
-You are also responsible for any interaction you make with other Circuit Users.
+You are responsible for all User Content that You upload, publish, display, link to or otherwise make available (“Publish”) on Unify Cloud Services in connection with your Unify Cloud Services User account(s).
+You are also responsible for any interaction with other Unify Cloud Services Users.

-Unify takes no responsibility and assumes no liability for any Circuit User Content that you or any other Circuit Users post, or which other third parties send to Circuit.
-Without limitation to Unify’s general obligation to provide Circuit in a manner that is compliant with Applicable Laws, in particular data protection laws, you understand and agree that any loss or damage of any kind that occurs as a result of the use of any Circuit User Content that you willingly send, upload, download, stream, post, transmit, display, publish or otherwise make available or access through your use of Circuit is solely your responsibility.
+Unify and your Contracting Party do not take any responsibility and assume no liability for any User Content that You or any other Unify Cloud Services Users post, or which other third parties send to Unify Cloud Services.
+Without limitation to Unify’s general obligation to provide Unify Cloud Services in a manner that is compliant with Applicable Laws, in particular data protection laws, you understand and agree that any loss or damage of any kind that occurs as a result of the use of any User Content that You willingly send, upload, download, stream, post, transmit, display, publish or otherwise make available or access through your use of Unify Cloud Services is solely your responsibility.

-You acknowledge that Unify has no control, and is not responsible for, the privacy of any Circuit User Content that you or someone else among your Circuit Users have willingly shared with others.
+You acknowledge that Unify has no control, and is not responsible for, the privacy of any User Content that You or someone else among your Unify Cloud Services Users have willingly shared with others.
 You will always use proper caution when giving out any Personal Data or sensitive information to others.

-5. Circuit User Content that is not acceptable
+5. Unify Cloud Services User Content that is not acceptable

-You agree not to upload, post, email, store, transmit, or otherwise make available through Circuit any Circuit User Content that
+You agree not to upload, post, email, store, transmit, or otherwise make available through Unify Cloud Services any User Content that

 - is obviously unlawful, harmful, threatening, abusive, harassing, defamatory, vulgar, obscene, invasive of another’s privacy, hateful or, with reasons, deemed by Unify to be racially, ethically, or otherwise objectionable;